 ACCESSORIES WET/COLD WEATHER The only jewellery that students are allowed to wear are one pair of small plain gold or silver ear studs worn in the lower earlobe, watch and necklace with a cross or taonga.
 Clear plastic spaces are permitted to keep recent piercings open.
 Tattoos and tongue studs are NOT permitted.
 Only blue, navy, white or black hair bands maybe worn.
 Claw Clips are not to be worn.
 Nail polish, make-up, or tinted moisturiser are NOT permitted.
+In Terms 1 and 4 the school jacket may be worn in the morning without a jersey underneath.
 Any school sports or leavers apparel are not permitted to be worn as part of the school uniform unless otherwise specified by Senior Leadership.
 Regulation junior school jackets hard shell (launched in 2019).
 Previous designs are no longer permitted.